 Saint-Denis Cathedral is one of the hidden treasures near Paris.
 The first gothic cathedral in France, it was a powerful abbey and housed the tombs of French Kings.
 Saint-Denis is easily reachable by metro line 13.
 As Notre-Dame is unfortunately closed since the fire, Saint-Denis is a very good alternative to discover the beauty of the gothic cathedrals.
 Paris monuments.

 Saint-Denis Cathedral (also called Saint-Denis Basilica) is one of the most significant monuments of the Paris region, both historically and architecturally.
 We recommend you to visit this little known treasure easily reachable by metro.

 Paris metro: Basilique de Saint-Denis station, line 13

 Saint-Denis Cathedral was the first Gothic church ever built.
 It owes special significance to European history and set the style for Notre-Dame Cathedral in Paris, Notre-Dame in Chartres and Mont Saint-Michel.
 Its choir, completed in 1144, shows the first use of all of the elements of Gothic architecture.
 Around 475 St. Genevieve purchased some land and built Saint-Denys de la Chapelle.
 In 636, on the orders of King Dagobert I, the relics of Saint-Denis, a patron saint of France, were reinterred in the basilica.
 The basilica became a place of pilgrimage and the burial place of the French Kings with nearly every king from the 10th to the 18th centuries being buried there, as well as many from previous centuries.
 Saint-Denis soon became the abbey church of a growing monastic complex.
 In the 12th century, Abbot Suger rebuilt portions of the abbey church using innovative Gothic structural and decorative features.
-The abbey church became a cathedral in 1966 and is the seat of the Bishop of Saint-Denis.
-Top churches in Paris.
+The abbey church became a cathedral in 1966.
+It is the seat of the Bishop of Saint-Denis.

 Saint-Denis was the burial place of the kings and queens of France from Dagobert (639) to Louis XVIII (1824).
 Altogether 43 kings, 32 queens and 10 servants to the monarchy were buried there.
 Featuring over 70 recumbent statues and monumental tombs from the Renaissance, the cathedral contains within its walls the largest collection of funerary sculpture from the 12th to the 16th centuries.